-So how much sugar should I be eating?
+So how much sugar should I eat?

-There is no Daily Value listed for sugar.
+There's no Daily Value listed for sugar.
 The new food label will have a Daily Value for added sugar.
-Sugar has powerful lobbyists behind it so it can be hard to find out how much is safe to eat per day.
+The sugar industry has powerful lobbyists behind it, so it can be hard to find out how much is safe to eat per day.

-The American Heart Association recommends no more than 6 teaspoons (25 grams) per day.
+The American Heart Association recommends no more than 6 teaspoons (25 grams) of sugar per day.
 For perspective, a 12-ounce can of soda contains 8 teaspoons (32 grams) of added sugar!